afeld/python-public-policy/final_project/peer_grading.md

 # [Final Project](../final_project.md) peer grading

-Your Final Project will be reviewed and graded by three of your peers, and you will grade three others'. {% if school_slug == "columbia" %}The person being graded will be anonymous, but the reviewers won't be.{% else %}This will be done anonymously in both directions.{% endif %} Your score will be the [median](https://docs.python.org/3/library/statistics.html#statistics.median) of the peer grades.
+Your Final Project will be reviewed and graded by three of your peers, and you will grade three others'.
+These will be anonymous.
+Your score will be the [median](https://docs.python.org/3/library/statistics.html#statistics.median) of the peer grades.

 If you disagree with the grade, you can appeal by [emailing the instructor and {{assistant_name}}](../syllabus.md#instructor-information).
 This comes with a risk: this new grade will be the one that's used, even if it's lower.